 He describes how to be aware of the place we are in by perceiving the sounds, the physical feeling of our body, the space between things, and so on.
-He also notes that as we try to be aware, the egos (thoughts, emotions, and so on) will appear to take us away from the present moment, and that when this occurs, once we realise, we should come back to being aware, doing this repeatedly each time awareness is lost.
+He also notes that as we try to be aware, the egos (thoughts, emotions, and so on) will appear to take us away from the present moment, and that when this occurs, once we realize, we should come back to being aware, doing this repeatedly each time awareness is lost.

 He suggests practicing awareness as much as possible and selecting activities that can be used to focus deeply on exploring the practice, such as going for walks, as well as exploring awareness during normal activities such as washing, eating, and so on.